Afro Samurai: Plot

 In a feudal yet futuristic Japan, it is said that the one wearing the Number 1 headband is the greatest warrior in the world and shall possess god-like powers.
-Some believe it grants immortality, while others believe they received headbands from the gods themselves.
+Some believe it grants immortality while others believe they received headbands from the gods themselves.
 The only way to obtain the Number 1 headband is to challenge and defeat the current wearer in combat.
 However, only the wearer of the Number 2 headband can challenge the Number 1 whereas anyone can challenge the Number 2.
-Thus, the Number 2 can survive.
-The Number 2 headband's current owner, the outlaw Justice, fights and kills Rokutaro, Afro's father and owner of the Number 1 headband.
-A young Afro witnesses the fight and vows revenge against Justice, who tells him to seek him out when he is "ready to duel a god."
+The Number 2 headband's current owner, the outlaw Justice, fights and kills Rokutaro in front of his young son Afro and owner of the Number 1 headband.
+Afro vows revenge against Justice who tells him to seek him out when he is "ready to duel a god."

 Years later, Afro wears the Number 2 headband.
-He kills a group of assassins, criminals and mercenaries, sent by the Empty Seven Clan, for whom they seek the headband.
+He kills a group of assassins, criminals, and mercenaries sent by the Empty Seven Clan, for whom they seek the headband.
 Recalling his tragic past, Afro goes to Mount Shumi to face Jinno, his childhood friend and fellow samurai, who blames him for killing their master (who had the Number 2 headband).
 He defeats Jinno and tracks down Justice, who explains that there are other headbands in existence, ranging to an unspecified higher number.
 Claiming that he intends to use his power as the Number 1 to bring peace to all mankind, Justice reveals that he killed all headband bearers and decorated his safe house with corpses.
 Afro kills Justice and takes the Number 1 headband.
 Afro settles in as the new Number 1 while Jinno, now claiming all headbands from Justice, returns to take revenge.

 In Afro Samurai: Resurrection, Jinno and his sister Sio, steal Rokutaro's body and the Number 1 headband.
 After killing Shichigoro and taking the Number 2 headband, Afro confronts the resurrected Rokutaro, who kills the siblings.
 Afro defeats Rokutaro, gives the Number 2 headband to Shichigoro's son Kotaro, and peacefully continues wearing the Number 1.
 Elsewhere, a unknown man meets the revived Justice.